basp-group/R2D2-SII/README.md

    ```
 - **Notes:**
   - An example measurement file ``data_3c353.mat`` is provided in the folder [`$R2D2-SII/data/3c353/`](data/3c353/).
-  - Briggs weights are generated using the [WSClean software](https://wsclean.readthedocs.io/en/latest/) with the Briggs parameter set to `0`.
+  - **The code offers the capability to compute imaging weights (Briggs and uniform)**.
+Alternatively, the weights can be read from the data file if computed with the [WSClean software](https://wsclean.readthedocs.io/en/latest/).
   - To extract the data file from Measurement Set Tables (MS), you can use the utility Python script [`$R2D2-SII/ms2mat/ms2mat.py`](ms2mat/ms2mat.py).
 Full instructions are available in [`$R2D2-SII/ms2mat/ReadMe`](ms2mat/README.md).

 ### Groundtruth file (optional)